Connecting phases of matter to the flatness of the loss landscape in analog variational quantum algorithms: Discussion and Outlook

-Moreover, while previous works have utilized MBL concepts to facilitate initialisation strategies that evade BPs~\cite{park2024hardware,cao2024exploiting,xin2024improve}, these efforts have primarily focused on digital gate-based quantum circuits, where the entire circuit initialisation can often be viewed as a single quench of analog MBL dynamics.
-Here we distinguish our work by focusing on a series of analog quantum dynamics consisting of multiple quenches, thereby providing a different perspective on leveraging MBL phases in VQAs.
-Our findings are aligned with, and can be seen as an extension of, other MBL initialisation proposals.
 Moving forward, we anticipate that analytical tools such as local integrals of motion (LIOMs)~\cite{serbyn2013local,huse2014phenomenology} could be useful for analytically substantiating the empirical trends observed in our study.
 Finally, conducting similar investigation on analog models with other different quantum phases such as time-crystals~\cite{wilczek2012quantum,kongkhambut2022observation,zaletel2023colloquium} or topological phases~\cite{wen2017colloquium} is an interesting extension which would deepen our understanding of the role of phases on VQAs.
 As analog quantum devices continue to advance, implementing and testing experimentally our proposed ans\"{a}tze and initialisation strategy would be a significant step toward practical applications of analog VQAs.